-By transferring your Ultimate Rewards points, you can easily get at least 2 cents per point, which is double the redemption value of most other credit card rewards programs.
+By transferring your Ultimate Rewards points, you can get more value per point, which is more redemption value than many other credit card rewards programs.
 If you’re going to travel for business, the Ink Preferred can easily be the most affordable way to get from Point A to Point B without busting your travel budget.

-The Ink Preferred also happens to have the largest public sign-up bonus for any credit card that earns Chase Ultimate Rewards points.
-You’ll earn 80,000 bonus points that are worth $1,000 in award travel, although the value can be higher when you transfer them to an Ultimate Rewards travel partner.
+The Ink Business Preferred® Credit Card also happens to have the largest public sign-up bonus for any credit card that earns Chase Ultimate Rewards points.

-Earn Up to 3 Points on All Travel and Business Purchases
+3. Earning up to 3x Points on All Travel and Business Purchases

 - Shipping purchases